Almond Topped Cherry Scones plus a review of Andrew James Stainless Steel Set of 5 Bowls with Airtight Lids.

 Homemade scones are a world away from their shop bought counterparts.
 In fact I never even liked scones before I made them myself.
-Essential to any Afternoon Tea they are simply the easiest treat to quickly make should visitors unexpectedly arrive.
+Scones are an important addition to any Afternoon Tea and are simply the easiest treat to quickly make should visitors unexpectedly arrive.
 Making the scone dough in the Stainless Steel bowl made the process even easier.
 Especially with the non slip base and dishwasher safe factors.

 If you make these Almond Topped Cherry Scones please let me know?
 I love and really appreciate reading the comments that you take time to leave.
 Pop a picture on Twitter or Instagram and tag me in.
 I’ll be sure to give you a shoutout from @sammiefeasting.

-Whatever you are making, baking and creating in you kitchens or indeed caravans, have fun creating your feast.
+So, whatever you are making, baking and creating in you kitchens or indeed caravans, have fun making and sharing your feast.

 Andrew James provided me with the nest of 5 stainless steel bowls with matching airtight lids for the purpose of review.
 All comments and opinions are my own and are a complete reflection of my experience in using them.
 I was not paid to write this post and the discount is curtesy of Andrew James.
 No part of this post may be reproduced in any way without my prior permission.
 Please see my Disclosure Policy for further details.